frostime/py-auto-i18n/README_en_US.md

 > [!NOTE]
 > Here, ((\`xxx\`)) is used as an example because the example is in the JavaScript language.
-> You can configure the corresponding pattern according to your project language, for example, in Python, you can use ((f'xxx')).
+> You can configure the corresponding pattern according to your project language, for example, in Python, you can use ((r'xxx')).
 >
 > The outer layer uses two parentheses because in almost all languages, `()` is a legal expression syntax, and it is rare for actual projects to use two consecutive `()`.
 > This way, it can avoid marking special parts (to be translated) in a way that intrudes on the source code.